aws/sagemaker-python-sdk/docs/training/index.rst

 .. code-block:: python

+   from sagemaker.core import image_uris
    from sagemaker.train.model_trainer import ModelTrainer from sagemaker.core.training.configs import Compute, SourceCode from sagemaker.core.shapes import InstancePreference

+   # The image is fixed at submission time while the instance type is not:
+   # resolve it from one of the candidates and list only types that can run it.
+   gpu_training_image = image_uris.retrieve(
+       framework="pytorch",
+       region=region,
+       version="2.0.0",
+       py_version="py310",
+       instance_type="ml.p5.48xlarge",
+       image_scope="training",
+   )

    compute = Compute(
        instance_preferences=[